Readers will learn how to configure Policy-Based Routing (PBR) on an EdgeRouter.

 Device used in this article:

-In this example, the traffic from the hosts on VLAN10 will be forwarded to ISP1 and the traffic from VLAN20 will be forwarded to ISP.
+Using PBR, the traffic from the hosts on VLAN10 will be forwarded to ISP1 and the traffic from VLAN20 will be forwarded to ISP2.

-For the purpose of this article, it is assumed that the interface configurations are already in place and that reachability has been tested.
-Policy-Based Routing (PBR) in EdgeOS works by matching traffic using firewall policies and forwarding it using different routing tables.
-The routing tables that will be used are:
+Policy-Based Routing (PBR) in EdgeOS works by matching source IP address ranges using firewall rules and forwarding the traffic using different routing tables.
+The routing tables that will be used in this example are:

 table 11The routing table used by hosts in VLAN10.